- Human Resources

 How to File a Complaint of Retaliation for Making a Protected Disclosure

 Employees, former employees or applicants for employment who allege that they have been retaliated against for having made a protected disclosure under the California Whistleblower Act must use the procedure in Executive Order 1058 (.pdf).
 The procedure requires that a complaint must be filed within 12 months of the alleged act of retaliation.
 It is suggested that the complaint form attached to Executive Order No. 1058 (Attachment 1) be used.
-The complaint may be filed with the employee’s manager or supervisor, or with the Director of Human Resources and Equal Opportunity who is the campus MPP employee responsible for administering this executive order.
+The complaint may be filed with the employee’s manager or supervisor, or with the Associate Vice President of Human Resources and Payroll Services who is the campus MPP employee responsible for administering this executive order.